kelvinluime/code-tracker/README.md

 <img src="docs/code-tracker-replace.png" />

 # Features
-- Search field allows com.kinmanlui.user to search for algorithms (not implemented yet)
+- Search existing algorithms
-- Save com.kinmanlui.user
+- Save new algorithm
-- Edit com.kinmanlui.user in a customized text editor
+- Edit existing algorithms
 - To be continued

 # Build
 To be continued

 __Thanks for reading! :raised_hands:__